 Vermont's transportation energy strategies fall under two overarching goals:

 Petroleum consumption and related greenhouse gas (GHG) emissions can be reduced with the adoption of more fuel efficient vehicles, hybrid vehicles, and flex-fuel vehicles, as well as vehicles running solely on alternative fuels like electricity, natural gas, and biofuels.

 Overall energy consumption and related GHG emissions in the transportation sector can be reduced with increases in transportation efficiency; this efficiency is achieved by increasing mobility while reducing the energy expended for mobility.
 Transportation efficiency initiatives include supporting alternatives to single occupancy vehicle travel (carpooling, public transit, walking, biking, telecommuting), mode switching for freight (truck to rail, etc.), improvements to transportation system efficiency (relieving congestion, linking transportation routes and hubs, interactive transit scheduling, etc.), and Smart Growth land use policies/programs.
 Smart Growth leads to increased density with mixed use neighborhoods, including infrastructure, making public transit, walking, and biking more convenient and safe.

-- Vermont Agency of Commerce and Community Development (ACCD) Department of Housing and Community Development
+- Vermont Agency of Commerce and Community Development (ACCD) Department of Housing

 - Vermont Agency of Natural Resources (ANR) Air Quality and Climate Division